 The findings of fact in this decision were made after review of the entire record.
 Numbers in parenthesis, refer to transcript pages in the transcript of the proceeding or to exhibits in evidence.
 These citations represent evidence and testimony found persuasive by the Hearing Committee in arriving at a particular finding.
 Evidence or testimony which conflicted with any finding of this Hearing Committee was considered and rejected.
 Some evidence and testimony was rejected as irrelevant.
-The State was required to meet the burden of proof by a preponderance of the evidence.
+The of the evidence.
 All findings of fact made by the Hearing Committee were established by at least a preponderance of the evidence.
 All findings and conclusions herein were unanimous unless otherwise noted.